mcdonc/.nixconfig/videos/musnix2/script.rst

 buffer size is.
 It may be that as I add more devices or use different software that I need to mess around with the min and max quantum, so that everything sounds good together.
 I'll have to find out.

-But as a result of all this, I think I have just about the lowest recording monitoring latency I'm gonna get on this system.
-It's not as immediate as my audio device's hardware monitoring, but if I didn't have the hardware monitoring to compare it to, I would believe it was realtime.
-It's just a hair off.